 - 29,578 animals were cared for and given shelter through the SPCAI

 - 1,291 dogs and cats were rescued from cruelty by the Humane Society

-- 12 clean water projects serving 2,400 Malawains were deployed by charity: water
+- 12 clean water projects serving 2,400 Malawians were deployed by charity: water

-- Thousands of meals, schooling, and housing were delivered to dozens of underserved and disadvantaged communities though Feeding America, Citymeals on Wheels, New Story, and the Malala Fund
+- Thousands of meals, schooling, and housing were delivered to dozens of underserved and disadvantaged communities through Feeding America, Citymeals on Wheels, New Story, and the Malala Fund

 - And many more